dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ### BigQuery

 BigQuery only supports importing data from external sources hosted by Google such as Google Drive and Google Cloud Storage (as BigQuery and Sheets are both Google products, BigQuery is the only platform on this list that has a native integration that doesn't require 3rd-party tooling).
 The data it references isn’t copied into BigQuery but can be referenced in queries as though it was.
 If needed, you can write a copy to BigQuery or just leave it as an external source.
-The team at supercooldata has written [a great primer on using Google Sheets with BigQuery](https://blog.supercooldata.com/working-with-sheets-in-bigquery/).
+The team at supercooldata has written [a great how-to guide on setting up Google Sheets with BigQuery](https://blog.supercooldata.com/working-with-sheets-in-bigquery/).

 ### Redshift